-With Private Blog Networks (PBNs) being all the rage again in the Search Engine Optimization (SEO) game, it’s only a matter of time before Google comes out with another update designed to slap them.
+With Private Blog Networks (PBNs) being all the rage again in Search Engine Optimization (SEO), it’s only a matter of time before Google comes out with another update designed to slap them.

 This means two things:

 - Find alternate sources for high quality backlinks

 Backlinks have always played a major role in helping search engines decide how high or low sites rank and what they rank for.
 Because the whole web only works as long as it is interconnected (interlinked), backlinks will always play an important part in Google’s search algorithm.

 I think it’s safe to say Google won’t eliminate backlinks from it’s ranking algorithm anytime soon.
 It will however get a lot stricter as to what type of sites it will recognize links from.
 Which is why Google has also started judging sites by their user experience, load speed, social popularity, etc.